Last updated on January 11, 2023

 In past versions of MTG Arena, you were able to get full-art lands in your decks through a couple of “shortcuts.”
 And by shortcuts, I mean basically cheating the system.

-Sadly, WotC has now smoothed out all these “shortcuts.”
+WotC has smoothed out all these “shortcuts.”
 The only way to get full-art lands on Arena now is through the proper channels, which I’ll be talking about in just a second.
 Let’s get to it!

 How to Get Full-Art Lands on MTGA